hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 eyJuYW1lIjoiYWJjIiwiYWdlIjozMSwiZ3JhZHVhdGVkIjp0cnVlfQ==
 ```

-The `acl` contains list of users in the `read_users` who can read-only the state and a list of
-users in the `read_write_users` who can both read and write to the state.
+`acl` contains a list of users in the `read_users` who can read-only the state and a list of users in the `read_write_users` who can both read and write to the state.
 Here, the `signatures` holds a map of
 each user in the `must_sign_user_ids` to their digital signature.

 <details><summary>Signature Computation</summary>